Joseph Cagle

 A web-based chess training game I developed for Championship Chess, a company that teaches chess in Atlanta public schools.

-Ambitious Vision – I redesigned and completely rebuilt the game after deciding to scrap a previous developer's jQuery app.
+Ambitious Vision – In high school, I redesigned and completely rebuilt the game after deciding to scrap a previous developer's jQuery app.

 Big Data Processing – Each chess position in the game is extracted from the Lichess Open Database, which contains over a million chess puzzles from real chess games.
 Processing scripts applied the first move of each puzzle, then selected resulting positions by number of attacks to optimize gameplay pacing.